huggingface/blog/object-detection-leaderboard.md

 # Object Detection Leaderboard: Decoding Metrics and Their Potential Pitfalls

-Welcome to our latest dive into the world of leaderboard and models evaluation.
+Welcome to our latest dive into the world of leaderboards and models evaluation.
 In a [previous post](https://huggingface.co/blog/evaluating-mmlu-leaderboard), we navigated the waters of evaluating Large Language Models.
-Today, we set sail to a different, yet equally challenging domain - Object Detection.
+Today, we set sail to a different, yet equally challenging domain – Object Detection.

 Recently, we released our [Object Detection Leaderboard](https://huggingface.co/spaces/rafaelpadilla/object_detection_leaderboard), ranking object detection models available in the Hub according to some metrics.
 In this blog, we will demonstrate how the models were evaluated and demystify the popular metrics used in Object Detection, from Intersection over Union (IoU) to Average Precision (AP) and Average Recall (AR).
 More importantly, we will spotlight the inherent divergences and pitfalls that can occur during evaluation, ensuring that you're equipped with the knowledge not just to understand but to assess model performance critically.